apache/pulsar/site2/docs/client-libraries-java.md

 To connect to Pulsar using client libraries, you need to specify a [Pulsar protocol](developing-binary-protocol.md) URL.

-You can assign Pulsar protocol URLs to specific clusters and use the `pulsar` scheme, then you get a default port of 6650.
-An example for `localhost` is like this:
+You can assign Pulsar protocol URLs to specific clusters and use the `pulsar` scheme.
+The default port is `6650`.
+The following is an example of `localhost`.

 ```http
 pulsar://localhost:6650
 ```

-If you have multiple brokers, the URL may look like this:
+If you have multiple brokers, the URL is as follows.

 ```http
 pulsar://localhost:6550,localhost:6651,localhost:6652
 ```

-A URL for a production Pulsar cluster may look like this:
+A URL for a production Pulsar cluster is as follows.

 ```http
 pulsar://pulsar.us-west.example.com:6650
 ```

-If you're using [TLS](security-tls-authentication.md) authentication, the URL may look like this:
+If you use [TLS](security-tls-authentication.md) authentication, the URL is as follows.

 ```http
 pulsar+ssl://pulsar.us-west.example.com:6651